 Also, whether it’s you sending it out to your network or applying online, you must be confident about this document.
 You need to feel amazing when you’re sending in.
 So if the content’s impressive and looks sharp and sleek, that’s the result you’ll get.

-These are the features you need to assess when looking for the right resume 2023 format for yourself:
+These are the features you need to assess when looking for the right CV format:

 - Layout: What layout helps you create a fabulous resume that looks good and delivers all the information you need for a really competitive application?

-- Presentation: What sort of look and presentation is the best for your resume?
+- Presentation: What sort of look and presentation is the best in your case?

-- Success rate: Which resume type would you say is more likely to be successful, and give you more confidence?
+- Success rate: Which format of CV would you say is more likely to be successful, and give you more confidence?

 An applicant tracking system, 90% of the time, is just a project management software that helps recruiters walk your application through the different stages of the process.
 If there’s anything automatically rejecting you, it’s usually the application form that you fill out.

 Most people don’t realize that information is the applicant tracking system.
-Scanning your resume and your CV is a part of the game.
+Scanning documents and your CV is a part of the game.
 Still, if you’re saying that you don’t have the right to work or put in your salary expectation that’s way out from the salary expectation of this role or whatever, that automatically rejects you.
-It hasn’t even read your CV or resume.
+It hasn’t even read your CV.

 Relying on information about formatting only to fit ATS isn’t right.
 Not all companies use it.
 You should target to make it readable for recruiters and hiring managers.
 Let’s take a look closer on how to do so.